dewyze/putter/README.md

   # from those classes when adding methods to the proxy and adding debug output
   # Defaults to [Object]
   config.ignore_methods_from = [Object, ActiveRecord::Base]

+  # 'methods_whitelist' takes an array of methods and will always proxy and debug those methods
+  # regardless of whether or not the class is ignored and regardless of what methods are passed
+  # in when running 'Putter.follow'
+  config.methods_whitelist = [:to_s]
 end
 ```